hagen-larsen-hl/ProjectManagementWebApp/README.md

 # cs4610webapp

 ## Description
-A starter app with Postgres, NestJS, and React
+A project management app built with Postgres, NestJS, and React.
+Once authenticated, users can create projects and invite other users to the project by email.
+Project leaders and members can create and complete tasks for any project they have access to.

 ## Cloning the project
 IMPORTANT Windows users should setup WSL first before cloning.
 See [WSL_SETUP.md](/WSL_SETUP.md)